 Brussels is a complex city.
 Both historic and modern, ornate and sleek, busy and quiet, the city has different personalities in only the span of a few blocks.
 But despite these contrasts (or maybe because of them), there’s something new and different at every turn.
 And I loved every bit of it.
 My Brussels visit was a rather quick one.
-I had just over two days in Brussels to explore this expansive capital city and the administrative center of the European Union, but I made the absolute most of my time.
+I had just over two days in Brussels to explore this expansive capital city and the administrative center of the European Union before heading to Bruges, but I made the absolute most of my time.
 As I pounded the pavement, bused my way through the city, and even climbed high above it, I discovered that there are more than just a few fun things to do in Brussels.
 Here’s a look at my lucky 13 favorite activities.

 Go for a tasting at Cantillon Brewery

 Cantillon Brewery (aka Brasserie Cantillon) is one of the best places in Brussels for beer fans.
 This historic brewery makes only lambic beer, which spontaneously ferments with wild yeast–compared to most beers on the market that have a tightly-controlled fermentation process with specific strains of brewer’s yeast.
 Founded in 1900, Cantillon was one of more than 100 breweries in Brussels when it began but is the only one that’s still around from that time.
 That sense of history is clear when you walk through their brewing and bottling facility just outside Brussels’ historic center.

 A self-guided tour of the Cantillon Brewery takes about 30-45 minutes and lets you see the brewing, fermentation, and bottling areas.
 And, of course, there’s plenty of time for a tasting.
 You can pick your poison from several available products at the bar, but Cantillon is best known for its gueuze and kriek (sour cherry) varieties.

 Channel a bit of Paris at the Cathedral of St. Michael and St. Gudula